-Today I bake pies, which makes feel like the queen of the freaking world.
-Once a year, when those pies are out on the kitchen table, cooling, my husband, Anthony suddenly remembers why he married me.
+Today I bake pies, which makes me feel like the queen of the whole wide world.
+Once a year, when those babies are cooling on the kitchen table, my husband, Anthony suddenly remembers why he married me.

 Every year I do the exact same two pies: pecan and pumpkin.
 In fact, every year I do the exact same meal, which is why I've got this down.
 My Thanksgiving dinner is pretty much perfect, so why would I mess with that?
 I'm not saying it's healthy.
 Thanksgiving, Christmas, and Easter I don't cook "healthy".
 That's why they call them "holidays".

 I start with the pecan pie and then do pumpkin because of the temperature of the oven.
 The pecan bakes at 375 degrees.
 The pumpkin starts at 425 and then goes down to 350.
 Do the math.

 These recipes look a little more like real recipes than I usually write, because baking is science.
 Cooking is an art, and you can play around with it to suit your tastes, but not baking.
 Baking is chemistry you eat.

 I think I got the pecan pie recipe from the back of a package of pecans.
 It looked weird and, in my experience, recipes that look weird are usually great.
 This pie is creamy, like the inside of a Caramello Bar, and it's a freaking masterpiece.

 1 1/2 cups of corn syrup

 1/4 cup (half a stick) of butter

 3 slightly beaten eggs

 Dash of salt